 We are pleased to present Guillaume Pinard’s sixth solo exhibition with the gallery.

-“La rue des mésanges” is the name given to this new set of large-format paintings, which Guillaume Pinard produced this summer, and which he will exhibit from October 16 to November 28, 2021.
+“La rue des mésanges” is the name given to this new set of large-format paintings, which Guillaume Pinard produced this summer.

 In parallel to this exhibition, he will present “Pour Salir le Perron” at the Telmah contemporary art gallery, in Rouen, from October 15 to December 18, 2021.